ansible-collections/ansible.utils/docs/ansible.utils.validate_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The criteria used for validation of <code>data</code>.
-For the type of criteria refer documentation of individual validate plugins.</div>
+For the type of criteria refer to the documentation of individual validate plugins.</div>
                 </td>
             </tr>
             <tr>